TheodoreAI/personalwebsite/README.md

         - DONE
     + adding an S3 connection to store files and access them.
     + dynamically update the front-end interface via the admin dashboard.
-        - I can dynamically add things
+        - I can dynamically add things to my profile section

 ## 2. Adding the database